 Wayne was hired by The New York Botanical Garden upon graduation and is currently Manager of the Institutional Mapping Department.

 Francisca Coelho, Class of 1981

-Francisca was hired by The New York Botanical Garden upon graduation and is currently Associate Vice President for Glasshouses and Exhibitions.
+Francisca was hired by The New York Botanical Garden upon graduation and served for many years in the Enid A. Haupt Conservatory, where she oversaw countless exhibitions.
+She retired in 2018 as NYBG’s Vice President for Glasshouses and Exhibitions.

 Santiago DaSilva, Class of 2009

 After graduation, Santiago formed his own company, Castle Oak Horticulture, that does design, installation, and fine gardening around Stamford, CT.

 Mike came to the School of Professional Horticulture from California and is now a botanical bartender in Queens, where he develops new cocktails focusing on plant ingredients.